How To Build A Home Gym For Less Than The Cost Of A Gym Membership

 5mm PVC Exercise Mat

 Trying to work out without an exercise mat isn’t a smart idea.
 It makes home workouts painful and unenjoyable.
 Exercise mats are a must if you want to build a home gym as they provide padding for your knees, elbows and spine.
 You don’t want to end up bruising your spine after one set of sit-ups.
 This one is 5mm, providing enough padding so you can work out on a floor and has a non-slip surface for stability and grip.
 You’ll also get a carry strap for easy portability if you decide to take your workout elsewhere.

 There are entire workouts using only resistance bands, and that’s because they can make you work up a serious sweat.
 This power loops set comes with four different resistance levels (heavy, medium, light and extra light) so you can change them throughout your workout.

 The TRX Suspension Trainer is a high-end full-body trainer that you could end up spending thousands of rands on.
-This door sling is an all-in-one, total-body workout system that you can set up in less than a minute at home, for a whole lot less money.
+This door gym is an all-in-one, total-body workout system that you can set up in less than a minute at home, for a whole lot less money.

 Door Way Chin-Up Bar